In conversation with McGraw Hill about my book ‘Surviving your first year at University – A student toolkit’

 I am delighted to be a contributor to this publication, Grief & Fatigue: Families & the Pandemic – Stores of Struggle & Hope.

+Advice and stories from renowned mediators and related professionals, artists, and others affected by the Pandemic from around the world.
+Created & edited by Michael Lang and Peter Nicholson.
 Editorial assistance by Georgia Daniels & Laurel Amaya.
 (Proceeds from sales go to Ukranian refugees)

 Catherine O’Connor, Education Consultant, Motivational speaker and Author, explores the experience and challenges of the COVID 19 pandemic and draws on her poetry anthology ‘COVID voices’ which unfolds the story of pain, suffering, rejection, loneliness, confusion and despair leading to the appreciation of the minutiae of life and the value of relationships.